minghongx/year2-project/proj_mgmt_forms/supervisor_weekly_meeting_log.md

 4. Zepeng Pang

 ## Summary of Week’s Activities
-At the Supervisor meeting on Monday of the first week, the group determined that the task of the first week was to complete the construction of the robot simulation environment for each member.
+At the Supervisor meeting on Monday, the group determined that the task of the first week was to complete the construction of the robot simulation environment for each member.
 With Minghong's help, the rest of the team successfully completed the construction of the pybullet simulation environment and other preparations on Thursday.
-Additionally we preliminarily explored the application of pybullet in robot motion simulation.
+In detail, we started virtual environment by using python-poetry.
+We also installed LaTex, Markdown and Python extensions in VSCode to be prepared for future poster, report and code work.
+Additionally, we configured Git and learned its basic usage.
+Finally we preliminarily explored the application of pybullet in robot motion simulation.
 ## Problem, Issues and Concerns
 Group members need to be more familiar with how to use pybullet in the simulation of robot motion.
+The robot model required for the simulation could not be determined.
 Project schedule has started to lag behind expectations.
 ## Tasks for Next Week / Actions for next meeting
+Minghong Xu:
+        1) Investigate how to simulate robot dog movement using pybullet.
+        2) Write the weekly blog.
+Zepeng Pang:
+        1) Investigate how to simulate robot dog movement using pybullet.
+        2) Write the supervisor weekly meeting log.
+Zehao Ye:
+        1) Investigate how to simulate robot dog movement using pybullet.
+Kai Yang:
-Investigate how to simulate robot dog movement using pybullet.
+        1) Investigate how to simulate robot dog movement using pybullet.
+        2) Write the weekly blog.
 ## Progress Assessment (supervisor use only)
 - [ ] Unsatisfactory
 - [ ] Satisfactory